 Website of PRS Legislative Research (www.prsindia.org)

 The most important point that candidates must note is that don’t overburden yourself with too many sources for information.
-Diligently following the above mentioned websites of high credibility will not only help you clear the examination, but also put yourself in a better position to clear the UPSC Civil Service exam with flying colors, due to the value addition a candidate can attain from the analyses provided by the above mentioned websites.
+Diligently following the above-mentioned websites of high credibility will not only help you clear the examination, but also put yourself in a better position to clear the UPSC Civil Service exam with flying colours, due to the value addition a candidate can attain from the analyses provided by the above-mentioned websites.
 Please note, UPSC is more interested to understand a candidates ability to analyse the topics.

 The above details would help candidates prepare for UPSC 2021.

 |UPSC Books||UPSC Question Paper|

 |Best Optional Subjects for UPSC||10 Must Read Books for IAS Aspirants|